saikumarmanchikanti/Backend-Software-Engineering/README.md

 - Consider what to return if a consumer spends more points than are rewarded to them
 - Add authentication as well as rate limiting
 - Monitoring

-### Note

-I made the decision to use Spring Boot since I haven't used it before and wanted to take the oppurtunity to learn it while also doing the assesment.